sudeepraja/sudeepraja.github.io/_posts/2017-09-21-EfronStein2.md

 Although EFI is a well known lower bound, this proof is new and easier to understand.
 During this process, we have also uncovered an entire family of lower bounds, all of which are tight.

-My thanks to reddit user arjunkc and Prof. Chatterjee for pointing me in the right direction.
+My thanks to Prof. Arjun Krishnan of UofRochester and Prof. Chatterjee for pointing me in the right direction.